 Applicability.
 This section shall apply to 2026 and subsequent model year zero-emission vehicles, plug-in hybrid electric vehicles, hybrid electric vehicles, and 48-volt hybrid electric vehicles certified for sale in California.
 For the purposes of this section, “traction battery” means any electrical energy storage device consisting of any number of individual battery modules or cells that is used to supply power to propel the vehicle.

 Battery label requirement.
 All applicable vehicles shall be equipped with permanent labels in accordance with the requirements of this section.
-The manufacturer may include this information on either a separate label or an existing label on the battery.
+The manufacturer may include this information on either a separate label or an existing label in the required location.

 Required Label Information.
 The label shall contain the following information:

-Chemistry identifier designating the battery chemistry, cathode type, anode type, manufacturer, and date of manufacture in accordance with the current version of SAE J2984 “Chemical Identification of Transportation Batteries for Recycling” SEP 2021, (SAE J2984), incorporated by reference.
+Chemistry identifier designating the battery chemistry, cathode type, anode type, manufacturer, and date of manufacture in accordance with SAE J2984 “Chemical Identification of Transportation Batteries for Recycling” SEP 2021, (SAE J2984), incorporated by reference.
 For chemistries not included in SAE J2984, the manufacturer shall request, as part of their certification application under subsection (d)(1) of this section and subsection (i) of section 1962.4, Executive Officer approval of an alternative identifier.
-The Executive Officer shall approve the alternate identifier as part of certification upon determining the proposed identifier is consistent with the current adopted version of SAE J2984 or with terminology generally used for the component in the battery manufacturing industry and is distinguished from other chemistries;
+The Executive Officer shall approve the alternate identifier as part of certification upon determining the proposed identifier is consistent with SAE J2984 or with terminology generally used for the component in the battery manufacturing industry and distinguishes the new chemistry from other chemistries already defined with identifiers;

-Nominal system voltage and cell voltage, based on life cycle testing standard SAE J2288 “Life Cycle Testing of Electric Vehicle Battery Modules”, November 2020 (SAE J2288), incorporated by reference;

-Count of individual cells in the labeled unit;
+The minimum voltage of the battery pack, Vmin0, as defined in the Idaho National Laboratory “INL/EXT-15-34184 Battery Test Manual for Electric Vehicles,” Revision 3, June 2015, incorporated by reference, and the corresponding minimum battery cell voltage, Vmin0,cell when the battery pack is at Vmin0;

 Rated capacity of the unit as measured under life cycle testing standard SAE J2288, incorporated by reference; and

 A digital identifier, linked to a data repository website as specified in subsection (c).
-In lieu of a unique digital identifier or entry in the data repository website for each separate date of manufacture included on the label, a manufacturer may utilize a common digital identifier, linked to a data repository website, provided that the label in subsection (b)(1) is consistent across multiple dates of manufacture.
+In lieu of a unique digital identifier or entry in the data repository website for each separate date of manufacture included on the label, a manufacturer may utilize a common digital identifier, linked to a common data repository website, covering a period of time representing multiple dates of manufacture, provided that the rest of the label information required by subsection (b)(1) is consistent across the multiple dates of manufacture and that the data repository website entry includes the applicable range of manufacture dates.

+Label Locations.

-Label Location.
-The label shall be attached to the exterior of the battery such that it is visible and accessible when the battery is removed from the vehicle in accordance with the manufacturer’s recommended procedures for removal.
-For batteries that are designed such that portions of the battery pack may be separately removed for service or repair, a label shall be attached to each portion (e.g., on each module for a pack with separately replaceable modules).
-The manufacturer, as part of their certification application under subsection (d)(1) of this section and subsection (i) of section 1962.4, may request an alternate label location.
-The Executive Officer shall approve as part of certification an alternate label location adjacent to the battery upon determining application of the label to the battery will render the label illegible.
+A label shall be attached to the exterior of the battery such that it is visible and accessible when the battery is removed from the vehicle in accordance with the manufacturer’s recommended procedures for removal.
+For batteries that are designed such that portions of the battery pack may be separately removed for service or repair, a label shall also be attached to each portion (e.g., on each module for a pack with separately replaceable modules).

+A label shall also be attached in a readily visible position in the engine compartment or front powertrain or cargo compartment.
+Alternatively, if the vehicle is not equipped with an engine compartment, the manufacturer may choose to attach the label in the driver’s side doorjamb.

-Label Format
+Label Format.

 The required information on the label shall be in the English language using block letters and numerals of a color that contrasts with the background of the label.